adityamd1307/DSAI-Project/README.md

    - Testing sample emails for prediction accuracy.

 ## Results 📊
-The best-performing model was the Support Vector Machine, with 98% accuracy and a 97% f-score.
-Insights from EDA and analytical visualization provided a deeper understanding of phishing email characteristics.
+The project achieved promising results in accurately classifying phishing and safe emails.
+Although regression, random forest, and GRU neural network were very good models too, the best-performing model was Support Vector Machine, achieving an accuracy of 97% on the test dataset.
+The insights gained from exploratory data analysis and analytical visualization provided valuable understanding of the characteristics of phishing emails.

+### Lessons Learned:
+- Handling datasets that need thorough analysis and cleaning before usage.
+- Utilizing new tools for data visualization and analysis such as WordCloud and Sentiment Analysis.
+- Tokenization of text for machine learning model processing.
+- Introduction and implementation of various algorithms like Random Forest, GRU Neural Network, Naive Bayes, and Support Vector Machine.
+- Working with libraries like Keras and Tensorflow.
+- Assessing model correctness based on precision, recall, F1 score, learning curve, ROC curve, confusion matrix, and epochs.

+### Conclusion:
+- Multiple models can be used to classify emails with varying accuracy.
+- Phishing emails often exhibit distinct features that aid in prediction.
+- Data preprocessing significantly improves model performance.
+- Visualizing data before modelling provides crucial insights.
+- Implementing similar models in real-world scenarios for phishing email identification is viable.

 ## Practical Implications 💼
-The developed model can help individuals identify and avoid phishing emails, reducing the risk of falling victim to cyber attacks.
+The findings of this project have practical implications in real-world scenarios, where individuals can use the developed model to identify and avoid phishing emails, thereby reducing the risk of falling victim to cyber attacks.

+### Individual Contributions:
+- Chordia Laksh (U2323234G): Data Preprocessing, EDA, WordCloud, Tokenisation, Support Vector Machine
+- Dhaded Aditya Mahalingeshwar (U2323413C): Sentiment Analysis, GRU Neural Network, Statistical Inference
+- Savanur Akash (U2323703G): EDA, Visualisation, Logistic Regression, Random Forest, Practical Implications
+-
 ## References 📚
 - Smith, G. (2024, April 10).
 [Top Phishing Statistics for 2024: Latest Figures and Trends](Link).
 StationX.
 - Rushton, J. (2023, June 12).
 [50+ Phishing Statistics You Need to Know – Where, Who & What is Targeted](https://www.techopedia.com/phishing-statistics).
 Techopedia.